 Harvard Business School professor Amy Cuddy studied first impressions for more than 15 years and has discovered certain patterns.
 When people meet someone for the first time they ask themselves two questions:

-• Can I trust this person?
+1. Can I TRUST this person?

-• Can I respect this person?
+2. Can I RESPECT this person?

+Based on their answers to these questions, a positive of negative impression is formed.
 Now that it has been established how first impressions are formed, can we also find ways to influence the formation process?

 1. Show empathy